cncf/communitygroups/best_practices.md

 You can use text from the [Cloud Native Definition](https://github.com/cncf/toc/blob/master/DEFINITION.md).

-The most important thing is to keep an **active group**, with frequent events (ideally once a month).
+The most important thing is to keep an **active group**, with frequent events (ideally once a month | minimum one every 90 days).
 We encourage folks to run either online events or regular meetup events.

 Sustaining a group yourself can be challenging to manage.
 Ideally, it would be best if you had a team of passionate and committed co-organizers.

 Joining forces helps spread the load and expands the network.

-## 1. Start planning you event
+## 1. Start planning your event

 ### Find Speakers